tederickson/centura-contact/README.md

 1. H2 Database - SQL - Provides a fast in-memory database that supports JDBC API and R2DBC access, with a small (2mb) footprint.
 Supports embedded and server modes as well as a browser based console application.

 # Implicit Design Steps
 * Separation of Concern - the requirements will change.
 You need to make the application fault tolerant and loosely coupled.
 Separation of Concern means you do not push the database table Object out to the presentation layer.
-Any changes to the database cause ripples in the service and presentation code.
+Any changes to the database would cause ripples in the service and presentation code.
+Enforce loose coupling so that changes are confined to the database and service layer.
     * Database Layer - this is the database model and the repositories that access the database.
-The JPARepository interface handle a lot of the DAO code.
+The JPARepository interface handles a lot of the DAO code.
 The layer uses model and repository packages.
     * Service Layer - knows about database layer and converts those objects to generic digests.
-Handles the business logic.
+The service layer handles the business logic.
 The layer uses the domain, model, repository and service packages.
     * Presentation Layer - knows about the Service layer, has no idea the database layer exists.
 In this case the Presentation layer handles the API interaction with the outside world.
 Validates requests and authorization.
 Also handles version changes.
 The layer uses the rest, service and domain packages.

 * Security - use HTTPS.
 Security is broken down into two parts - AuthN (Authentication) and AuthZ (Authorization).
 Up to your organization if using OAuth 2.0, or Single Signon with SAML, or JSON web tokens, or api tokens or ...